haukurk/pyslaquery/README.md

 pyslaquery
 ==========
-A simple wrapper for querying (and posting) messages from Slack channels.
+A simple wrapper for querying messages from Slack channels.

 The wrapper's sole purpose is to query the Slack API and get latest messages in a channel.